-Called by Washingtonian Magazine as the “lawyer you call when you want to sue WMATA.”
-Senior Partner Patrick Regan has successfully handled more than 25 bus and rail cases worth tens of millions of dollars in damages for his clients and understands the complexities of handling bus accident claims against the WMATA and private bus companies.
+Called by Washingtonian Magazine as the “lawyer you call when you want to sue WMATA,” Senior Partner Patrick Regan has successfully handled more than 25 bus and rail cases throughout the DMV.
+He won tens of millions of dollars in damages for his clients and understands the complexities of handling bus accident claims against the WMATA and private bus companies.

-The Washington, DC bus accident lawyers at Regan Zambri Long PLLC routinely take on claims against WMATA and other bus companies in the DC Metro area.
-We understand the complexities of a lawsuit against the WMATA and will fight for your rights so you receive the maximum amount of compensation that your bus injury claim is worth.
+The Washington, DC bus accident lawyers at Regan Zambri Long PLLC have the experience and the resources needed to take on the WMATA or a private bus company.
+We understand the complexities of these types of personal injury lawsuits and will fight for your rights so you receive the maximum amount of compensation that your bus injury claim is worth.

 Depending on the circumstances and the type of bus involved, several different parties may be liable for your bus accident injuries.
-In general, possible responsible parties for the bus accident may include:
+Possible responsible parties for the bus accident may include:

 If the driver of a DC Metrobus is at fault for your accident, then you may be able to hold WMATA accountable for your injuries and damages.
 This is generally the case when driver error or lack of maintenance on the vehicle causes an injury.
 There is a specific procedure the injury victim needs to follow to file a claim.
 For example, you have to file a claim by a certain date and it needs to be filed with the right agency.
 Failure to do so could result in your claim being denied.

 In some cases, another motorist may cause a bus crash.
 You may be able to collect compensation from that driver’s insurance policy, as well as the bus company’s insurance policy, and your own.